COVID-19 Resources for Pennsylvania

 Public benefits and income supports

 On May 8, the PA Department of Human Services announced a new program to provide emergency assistance to families who lost income due to COVID-19.
+This program is now extended through July 12 or until the funds run out.

 - Program eligibility is limited to families with a child under the age of 18 or a woman who is currently